Skip to content

 Mail ballots and provisional ballots

-A big part of the dispute has centered around undated or misdated mail ballots, which the state Supreme Court reaffirmed on Monday should not be counted.
+A big part of the dispute has centered on undated or misdated mail ballots, which the state Supreme Court reaffirmed on Monday should not be counted.

-The 4-3 ruling, which was requested by the Republican Party and opposed by Casey’s campaign, followed moves by election officials in some Democratic-controlled counties — including Philadelphia, Bucks, and Montgomery — to have the ballots counted despite the high court instructing them to exclude those votes earlier in the year.
-The ruling applies to all counties.
+The 4-3 ruling, which was requested by the Republican Party and opposed by Casey’s campaign, followed moves by election officials in some Democratic-controlled counties to have the ballots counted despite the high court instructing them to reject those votes earlier in the year.

 “My own belief is the state Supreme Court should make a determination on the constitutionality, which they have not reached,” Casey said in Washington.
 “But I hope they will because it’s an important question about whether voters are gonna be disenfranchised.

-Court hearings are slated in counties across the state this week where both sides will argue challenges over other small tranches of provisional ballots.
+Meanwhile, court hearings are slated in counties across the state this week where both sides will argue challenges over other small tranches of provisional ballots.
+But those fights are unlikely to dramatically impact the state of the race.

 Republicans were more definitive about gaining a 53rd senator in McCormick.